freezy/VisualPinball.Engine/CONTRIBUTING.md

 ## Talk to us!

-We have a [Discord server](https://discord.gg/mDFDrCy3ME) where you can reach us.
-There is also [VPF](https://www.vpforums.org/index.php?showtopic=43651) if you have a non-technical question.
+Have a look at the [VPF thread](https://www.vpforums.org/index.php?showtopic=43651) if you have any question.
+We also have a Discord server for internal discussion.